reubenosborne1/arches-csv-formatting-tool/README.md

 | 3 | F |

 # Code...
-.
 Initial ideas and working is located in .ipynb files.
-.
-The above example is example_data.csv
+The above example is example_data.csv.